 Anesthetic concerns for patients with LEMS include the following:

 ●Patients with LEMS are very sensitive to both nondepolarizing and depolarizing neuromuscular blocking agents (NMBAs) , unlike patients with MG, who are resistant to depolarizing NMBAs and sensitive to nondepolarizing NMBAs.
 Patients with LEMS are more sensitive to nondepolarizing NMBAs than patients with MG, and reversal with neostigmine may be ineffective .
 We avoid NMBAs for patients with LEMS unless absolutely necessary.
-Patients who do receive NMBAs should receive small, titrated doses, and should be monitored with an objective peripheral nerve stimulator.
+Patients who do receive NMBAs should receive small, titrated doses, and should be monitored with a quantitative peripheral nerve stimulator whenever possible.
 (See 'Neuromuscular blocking agents (NMBAs)' above.)

 Patients should continue these medications up to the time of surgery, as there are case reports of respiratory insufficiency when medications were held prior to surgery .
 Patients who chronically take glucocorticoids may require stress doses at the time of induction of anesthesia.
 (See 'Myasthenia gravis treatments' above.)

 ●Autonomic dysfunction with LEMS may result in exaggerated hypotension with anesthesia induction agents and other vasodilators.
 A retrospective review of 60 anesthetics for patients with LEMS reported that hypotension occurred no more commonly in patients with autonomic dysfunction than in those without it, and all episodes of hypotension were treated easily with boluses of phenylephrine or ephedrine .